 • Florida – If you’re wondering how I chose the place I live in now, we had a family friend who had a vacation home here.
 They knew I was craving something new and a fresh start, and they offered to let me stay in their house here until I got myself on my feet.

-• Belize – My friend (who I had actually only spent time with on one other occasion) posted on Twitter she was looking for travel partners.
+• Belize – My friend (who I had only spent time with on one other occasion) posted on Twitter she was looking for travel partners.
 I replied, and she responded with an invitation to join her in Belize.
 How do you say no to that?

 • Vienna – When debating between Thailand and Europe for this year’s big trip, a friend from high school offered me a place to crash in Austria if I went the Europe route.